doddywid/doddywid-demo-app-arcadia-finance-v3/README.md

 **2. Added data reset function**\
    ![alt text](https://github.com/doddywid/doddywid-demo-app-arcadia-finance-v3/blob/main/arcadia-reset-all.png)\
    Originally, all app data are either stored as json or file in mainapp, app3, and backend containers.
 After performing several test, a data reset will be required to restore application data state to initial (e.g. account balance, stock portfolio, email referal, transaction history).
-This reset function also crucial for using traffic generator against the application.
+This reset function is crucial when using traffic generator against the application.
    You can modify reset username and password in /var/www/html/trading/reset_all.php file in "mainapp" container.